brianblakely/jinx/README.md

 File management for Chrome Dev Tools.

-* Load and explore files hosted locally, or from Google Drive or GitHub.
+* Load and explore files hosted locally, or from Google Drive, Dropbox, or GitHub.
 * Connect to and sync with an FTP location.
 * Version control with git or SVN.
 * Package apps for Chrome Web Store.